 LEASE RATE

-Annual Triple Net Lease Rate is as follows [check appropriate box]:
+Annual Triple Net Lease Rate is as follows:

-10 Year Base Building

-First Year Rate: $5.27/square foot/year.
-Upon the first anniversary date of the Lease Commencement Date and for all consecutive anniversaries thereafter, the lease base rental rate will be adjusted each year by the annual percentage change in the Consumer Price Index for All Urban Consumers (CPI-U) published closest to the anniversary of the Lease Commencement Date, but not less than three percent (3%).

 15 Year Base Building

 First Year Rate: $4.97/square foot/year.
 Upon the first anniversary date of the Lease Commencement Date and for all consecutive anniversaries thereafter, the lease base rental rate will be adjusted each year by the annual percentage change in the Consumer Price Index for All Urban Consumers (CPI-U) published closest to the anniversary of the Lease Commencement Date, but not less than three percent (3%).